 We are also able to track changes following endovascular interventions.
 Figure I shows a 3D reconstruction of the distal anastomosis of a bypass graft with a stent placed distal to the graft to treat a stenosis.
-Sequential follow up studies show progressive narrowing displayed along the track of the ultrasound transducer to indicate the depth of the graft.
+Sequential follow up studies show progressive narrowing of the vessel within the stent (Figure 2).
+Enhanced displays of the 3D computer reconstructions are also being developed for more intuitive presentation of vessel anatomy.
+Figure 3 shows the proximal anastomosis of a jump graft with a calibrated '3D tape measure' placed along the center axis of the graft.
+Its fixed width of 2 mm provides a reference for vessel diameter, and grid marks are placed at I-mm and I-cm intervals to provide distance references.
+In addition, the skin surface is displayed along the track of the ultrasound transducer to indicate the depth of the graft.